-Non-starchy vegetables are known for their diabetes reversing properties.
-Vegetables such as onions, peppers, mushrooms, garlic, and eggplants provide our bodies with a potent dose of useful nutrition without affecting our blood glucose level.
+Non-starchy vegetables are known for their diabetes-reversing properties.
+Vegetables such as onions, peppers, mushrooms, garlic, and eggplants provide our bodies with a potent dose of useful nutrition without affecting our blood glucose levels.
 Similarly, green vegetables are essential for dealing with diabetes as well.
 Green vegetables such as leafy greens and also cruciferous vegetables are recommended for people with diabetes.
-In fact, any expert would tell you that vegetables of all kinds are an essential component of a diabetes reversing diet.
+In fact, any expert would tell you that vegetables of all kinds are an essential component of a diabetes-reversing diet.

 Nuts and seeds can be kept on the menu as well.
 Nuts have a low glycaemic load and have anti-inflammatory properties that are beneficial for people with diabetes.
 Nuts are also packed with beneficial nutrition that makes them a superb and healthy alternative for savoury snacks.